Home » DIY » outdoor living » Easy Reclaimed Landscape Timber Solar Light

 Please Pin It!

-The new solar light fixture made from reclaimed landscape timbers looks perfect in my front yard with the diy picket fence in the background.
-This landscape timber solar light is only a few feet away from it's original location around the porch swing.
+The new solar light fixture made from reclaimed landscape timbers looks perfect in my front yard with the DIY picket fence in the background.
+This landscape timber solar light is only a few feet from its original location around the porch swing.

-I’m not sure I’ll keep this solar light, it just happened to be in my stash in the garage.
+I’m not sure I’ll keep this solar light; it just happened to be in my garage stash.
 It’s fun to add pieces to solar lights like this.
-The bluebird of happiness is one of my favorite little tchotchke pieces.
+The Bluebird of Happiness is one of my favorite little tchotchke pieces.

-You will definitely want to check out the projects from my friends.
-They really went all out with their creative projects, all of them making lanterns.
-I'm the slacker. 🙂 (most links won't work till 11:00 am EST)
+You will want to check out the projects from my friends.
+They went all out with their creative projects, all making lanterns.

 My Repurposed Life – Landscape Timber Solar Light